Skyscanner/argo-rollouts/issue_analysis/support_scaleDownDelaySeconds_fast_rollbacks_canary/02_relevance_assessment.md

 3. **Feature parity missing:** Blue-green strategy offers superior rollback capabilities compared to canary
 4. **Infrastructure exists:** Scale down delay mechanism is implemented but not fully leveraged for canary fast rollbacks

+Reference: upstream discussion on this behavior is tracked at Issue #557.

 ### Priority Assessment: HIGH
 - This affects deployment strategy choice and rollback capabilities
 - Feature parity between deployment strategies is important for user experience